roylines/jmeter-statistics/README.md

 # jmeter-statistics
 A CLI written in node for analysing jmeter jtl files.
-You can pipe a jtl file into it, and it will output a .csv with aggregated data.
+You can pipe a csv formatted jtl file into it, and it will output a .csv with aggregated data.

 # Installation
 ```